-I didn't have any tools, pump or tube patch kit so my only option was to start walking (or just wait there), as my wife had another 50 or so minutes at the appt.
+On all my other bikes in the past, I carried a pump, tools and tube patch kit but I hadn't outfitted my new electric bike, so my best option was to start walking, as my wife had another 50 or so minutes at her appt and I had nothing better to do.
 I texted her and asked her to text me when she was done.
 I then started walking.
-After 40 minutes I stopped, as I found a nice place in a residential street that would work better for loading a bike into a car than on a busy street.
+After 2 miles I stopped, as I found a nice place on a little-travelled small, new residential housing development that would work better for loading a bike into a car than on a busy road.

 I applied some glue, let it dry, then slapped on a patch.
 I reinstalled the tube, got the tire bead back on the rim, and pumped the thing up.
 Air was escaping out of the valve stem hole.
 Hmm.....
 Out came the tube for the second time.
-I blew up the tube and found a tine hole.
+I aired up the tube and found a tiny hole.
 Not sure how that happened but I patched it up and put things back together.
 I pumped up the tire and air was again escaping out of the valve stem hole.
 Hmm.....
 Out came the tube for the third time.
-I blew up the tube and found a second tiny hole, about an inch from the first tiny hole.
+I aired up the tube and found a second tiny hole, about an inch from the first tiny hole.
 I don't know what happened but I surely must have caused those two small holes.
-I patched the tube again and put things back together.
-Again.
+I patched the tube for the third time and put things back together.
 This time there were no leaks.
 Yay.

-So, the time I remember getting a flat.
-I was probably 10.
-There was a rip in the sidewall of my bike tire and the tube was protruding slightly.
+Now that I think about it, there was a time I remember getting a flat.
+I was probably 9.
+There was a small hole in the sidewall of my bike tire from me running in to something.
+The tube was protruding slightly from the hole.
 I pumped up the tire and the protrusion got bigger and bigger.
-I was kind of playing with it, spinning the tire around and letting the protrusion bump against the bike frame.
-I guess things got worse and the tube popped.
+I was kind of fiddling with it, spinning the tire back and forth and letting the protruded tube growth bump against the bike frame.
+I guess things got out of hand and the tube popped.

 No comments: